-After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies besides those against A, B, and Rh.
+After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies (AN-tih-BAH-dees) besides those against A, B, and Rh.
 If there are extra antibodies, the cross-matching may take longer.
 This is because some units of donor blood may not fully match the recipient’s, even though they have the same ABO and Rh types.

-A cross-match is usually not needed for a platelet or plasma transfusion unless the platelets look like they contain some red blood cells.
+A cross-match is usually not needed for a platelet or plasma transfusion unless the platelets look like they could contain some red blood cells.